 - 1. Investigate your areas of professional interest. - 2.
 Determine your financial needs.
-Keep in mind the cost of tuition, travel and living expenses during fieldwork. - 3.
+Keep in mind the cost of tuition, travel, and living expenses during fieldwork. - 3.
 Decide on a focus that will meet your professional needs and interests.
-Level I FW is a good time to investigate areas of practice that you are unsure of.
-Choices include mental health, inpatient and out-patient rehabilitation, community based practice, school systems, etc.

-4. You may not select a setting in which either you, or a close relative, are currently employed or have been employed in the past, unless there are multiple locations.
-For example, if you were a tech at Ochsner Main hospital, you can choose a different Ochsner hospital for FW.
+Level I FW is a good time to investigate new areas of practice where you have minimal to no experience.
+Choices include mental health, inpatient and outpatient rehabilitation, community-based practice, school systems, etc. - 4.
+You may not select a setting in which either you or a close relative are currently employed or have been employed in the past, unless there are multiple locations.
+For example, if you were a tech at Ochsner Main Hospital, you could choose a different Ochsner hospital/location for FW.
+You may not repeat fieldwork at the same setting/location unless extenuating circumstances are present.
+Extenuating circumstances must be presented and approved by OT faculty.

-Review the list of fieldwork sites and the dates that are available on the CORE.
+5. Review the list of fieldwork sites and the dates that are available on the CORE.
 Only sites that have indicated availability will be visible to you on CORE.
-The materials on CORE include the AOTA Fieldwork Data Form, student requirements, pre-requisites and other facility specific information.
-See PowerPoint presentation, Student Introduction to CORE ELMS, that was emailed to you, and the following instructions:

-- Click on 'scheduling' then 'research center'. - Click on [whatever is the appropriate rotation, i.e. FW IIB] under 'rotation type'. - Click on 'Run search' - When you see a facility you are interested in, click on 'View'.
-Click on the headings to get more information, i.e. 'Specifics', 'Availability'. - If you want to choose this as one of your facilities, click 'Select' then scroll down and click 'Update preferences'.
-This will bring you to a page where you can click and drag your preferences into a new order or delete one you chose that you have changed your mind on.

-Review the yellow hard files in Lee's office; these files contain the SEFWEs that previous students have completed.
+The materials on CORE include the AOTA Fieldwork Data Form, student requirements, prerequisites, and other facility-specific information.
+See the PowerPoint presentation, Student Introduction to CORE ELMS, that was emailed to you and the following instructions: - Click on 'Scheduling' then 'Research Center'. - Click on [whatever is the appropriate rotation, i.e., FW IA] under 'rotation type.' - Click on 'Run Search' - When you see a facility you are interested in, click on 'View.'
+Then, click on the headings 'Specifics' and 'Availability' to get more information. - If you want to choose this as one of your facilities, click 'Select,' then scroll down and click 'Update preferences.'
+This will bring you to a page where you can click and drag your preferences into a new order or delete one you chose that you have changed your mind on. - 6.
+Please review the yellow hard files in the department coordinator's office.
+These files contain the SEFWEs (Student Evaluation of the Fieldwork Experience) that previous students have completed.
+Recent SEFWEs will be visible in CORE.
 Remember that these files are used by all students and must not be removed from the area.

-Complete the Request for Fieldwork form, indicating 10 fieldwork placement options in order of preference (i.e. number 1 is your top choice), and your reason for choosing them.
+Complete the Fieldwork Choice Form, indicating 10 fieldwork placement options in order of preference (i.e. number 1 is your top choice), and your reason for choosing them.
 Schedule an appointment with your faculty advisor.
-Your faculty advisor will sign off on your Request for Fieldwork form after discussion with you.
-Turn the signed form in to the Academic Fieldwork Coordinator by the due date.
+Your faculty advisor will sign off on your Request for Fieldwork form after a discussion with you.
+Turn the signed form into the Academic Fieldwork Coordinator's mailbox by the due date.
 See FW Level I Placement Request and Approval Form.
 After receiving approval from your Faculty Advisor, make your selections on CORE by the due date and put them in the order you want them.
 If your selections are not in by the due date, you will not be a part of the lottery and will automatically be last.
 If the AFWC does not have a signed Student Responsibility Agreement on file, you will not be included in the lottery and will not be placed with a site until this form has been received.

-Fieldwork I Choice Form
+Fieldwork I Choice Form Example